 There are only 5 ingredients in this curd recipe, it’s so nice to keep things simple.
 Strawberries (or course), a lemon (see notes), butter, eggs and caster sugar.
 That’s it folks!

-How to make easy homemade strawberry curd
+How to make strawberry curd

 You will want to melt the butter in a Bain Marie/bowl over simmering water (see notes).
 Whisk the eggs and press through a sieve.
 Whizz up the strawberries in a food processor and then press through a sieve to remove the seeds.
 You really don’t want those seeds in your strawberry curd, you want that curd smooth and silky.